latolukasz/beeorm-doc/docs/guide/event_broker.md

 </code-block>
 </code-group>

-## Consumers scaling
+## Scaling consumers

-By default, you can run only one `EventsConsumer.Consume()` at the same time.
-BeeORM creates consumer with name `consumer-1`.
-With this approach all events are consumed in the same order events are published (first in - first out). `Consume()` method returns false if you are trying to run consumer that is already running.
+By default, you can only run one `EventsConsumer.Consume()` function at a time.
+BeeORM creates a consumer with the name `consumer-1`.
+In this approach, all events are consumed in the order they were published (first-in, first-out).
+If you try to run a consumer that is already running, the `Consume()` method will return false.

 ```go
 go func() {